MadsRJ/FSK2053/Spring_2026/Practical_Building_a_reference_database.md

 <mark>**Question 8**</mark>: How would you deal with ambiguous basepairs when curating your reference database?
 Should those records be deleted, or can they still be informative?

 ### Unique sequences per species - what does it tell us?
 We already looked at the amount of sequences for each species in your respective files.
 However, it could also be informative to look at the number of unique sequences for each species.
 It is completely normal and natural to observe multiple unique sequences within a species for a given genetic barcode region.
 However, in some cases, this variation may indicate that one or more individuals of the species were misidentified.
-For example, if most specimens of a species share a dominant sequence, but a less abundant sequence is also present—and that sequence matches one found in another species in your reference database—this could be a strong clue of a misidentified specimen.
+For example, if most specimens of a species share a dominant sequence, but a less abundant sequence is also present—and that sequence matches one found in another species in your reference database—this could be a strong indication of a misidentified specimen.
 This is particularly likely if the sequences are highly divergent.
 Let's have a look at the unique sequences per species in your file.

 **NOTE**: The actual sequence is found in column 11.
 Here we rely on the species name and the sequence, sort them numerically (alphabetically) by species, and count the unique sequence entries per unique species.
 ```